Code-Institute-Submissions/MS1-Catsitting/documentation/testing.md

  - ## **W3C CSS validation**

-   The [W3C CSS validator](https://jigsaw.w3.org/css-validator/) service was used to insure there is no errors in the css styles.
+   The [W3C CSS validator](https://jigsaw.w3.org/css-validator/) service was used using direct input to insure there is no errors in the css styles.
 The initial report, which can be found [here](documentation/reports/w3c_css_errors.png) showed the following mistakes:

    ![CSSS Validation error](reports/w3c_css_errors.png)